ryepup/cl-opencv/README.md

  2. Install libffi from the repos: `sudo apt-get install libffi`
  3. In your lisp environment, make sure that cffi is available.
 In Quicklisp you would just do `(ql:quickload "cffi")`.
+ 4. Run `make` and `sudo make install` in the top-level directory to build and install the glue code library.

 ## Troubleshooting ##